 Procuring flexibility will minimise the need for investing in more cables or transformers, reducing the cost of DSO as use of the electricity network increases.
-It should be noted that flexibility does not fully mitigate the need to install assets.
-A transparent selection process will be carried out to ensure that where the installation of assets is selected as the chosen solution, that these decisions are well justified and that flexibility solutions have been assessed and appropriately ruled out.
+It should be noted that we are not able to use flexibility to mitigate the need for asset intervention in some of the constraint categories, so there will always be a need to install assets.